HieuCodes/hieucodes.github.io/_posts/2024-06-19-alair-post.md

 will go down.
 He's always dropping the little facts about everything.
 He doesn't realize what a geek he is for doing it, he's just really into chemistry.
 I think he really doesn't understand that not everybody is.
-He likes to cook because of chemistry - he mostly makes breakfast - because he says chemi- cal reactions happen all the time in cooking and he's always explaining as he goes.
+He likes to cook because of chemistry - he mostly makes breakfast - because he says chemical reactions happen all the time in cooking and he's always explaining as he goes.
 I don't take his class at school but I hear he's a pretty good teacher.
 He gets a lot of practice at home, that's for sure.